2018 Maldives political crisis: Events

+February

-February 1, 2018
+1 February

 After a few hours after the Supreme Court released the court order on its website.
 The state-owned TV channel Television Maldives and Channel 13 owned by president Abdulla Yameen went to discredit the order by saying the Supreme Court website was hacked.
 The Supreme Court immediately responded by tweeting the website is not hacked.

+The Supreme Court ordered the release of nine political prisoners: Mohamed Nasheed, Mohamed Nazim, Imran Abdulla, Ahmed Adeeb, Muhthaaz Muhsin, Qasim Ibrahim, Ahmed Faris Maumoon, Ahmed Nihan, and Hamid Ismail.
+It also ordered the release of twelve MPs: Dhangethi MP Ilham Ahmed, Machangolhi South MP Abdulla Sinan, Dhidhdhoo MP Abdul Latheef Mohamed, Hanimaadhoo MP Hussain Shahudhy, Ihavandhoo MP Mohamed Abdulla, Thinadhoo North MP Saudullah Hilmy, Thinadhoo South MP Abdulla Ahmed, Thimarafushi MP Mohamed Musthafa, Fuvahmulah North MP Ali Shah, Thulusdhoo MP Mohamed Waheed, Villingili MP Saud Hussain, and Maduvvari MP Mohamed Ameeth.

-Maldivian Democratic Party was already holding a small peaceful gathering in front of their campaign headquarters who heard the news and many broke into tears including some Parliament members.
-They announced a gathering to be held on February 2, 2018, that night at 2:00 a.m.
+Maldivian Democratic Party was already holding a small peaceful gathering in front of their campaign headquarters who heard the news and many broke into tears including some members of the People's Majlis.
+They announced a gathering to be held on 2 February 2018, that night at 2:00 a.m.

 Cabinet ministers question authenticity of the court order and said that they have not been able to be in contact with the Supreme Court and they are trying to get direct communication with the justices.

 President Abdulla Yameen fired the Commissioner of Police Ahmed Areef and replaced by Ahmed Saudhee, claiming that Areef was not attending his phone calls.
 Ahmed Saudhee also fired back by saying that he was trying to follow the court orders and president Yameen did not allow him to do his job.

-The opposition held a peaceful rally 2 a.m midnight to celebrate the court ruling.
+The opposition held a peaceful rally.
 Maldives Police Service an hour after the rally started used tear gas and pepper spray to disperse the crowd and leaving many affected.

-February 3, 2018
+3 February

 The opening of People's Majlis was cancelled for security reasons and was being rescheduled as soon as it was possible.

 President Abdulla Yameen fires Acting-Commissioner of Police Ahmed Saudhee, and gave no clear reason why he fired Saudhee.
 President's Office's staff released a small statement only saying: